xavin-tech/xavin-widget/README.md

 The widget will not be visible on the website where it was included until the corresponding project has gone live by Xavin.

 ## Contact
-For further instructions contact tamara@xavin.eu.
+For further instructions contact development@xavin.eu.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)